LoRaWAN Total Cost of Ownership: What 5 Years of IoT Really Costs

 Scope Creep

-5-Year TCO Model: 200-Device Building Deployment
+5-Year TCO Model: A 200-Device Building Deployment

 Hardware